JutoApp/meteor-juto-config/README.md

 juto:config
 ===

-Configure meteor using [node-config], allowing you to split your development and production meteor settings JSON.
+Configure meteor using [node-config][node-config], allowing you to split your development and production meteor settings JSON.

-Based on the ideas from [4commerce:env-settings], this provides a meteor build plugin so that you can use it as part of a `meteor build` command.
+Based on the ideas from [4commerce:env-settings][4commerce:env-settings], this provides a meteor build plugin so that you can use it as part of a `meteor build` command.

 ### Background

-[node-config] is great for pure node applications, and [4commerce:env-settings] is useful for meteor while in development.
+[node-config][node-config] is great for pure node applications, and [4commerce:env-settings][4commerce:env-settings] is useful for meteor while in development.

-However, when it comes to building your meteor application for deployment, if you have a cordova app then you can't use [4commerce:env-settings].
+However, when it comes to building your meteor application for deployment, if you have a cordova app then you can't use [4commerce:env-settings][4commerce:env-settings].
 This is due to a limitation of meteor's build tool, which expects a settings file.
 From that settings file, the Meteor.settings.public object is extracted and copied to the mobile application.

-[juto:config] works around this limitation by providing a build plugin, which generates the settings json file needed by the ```meteor build``` command.
-It uses [node-config] to do this.
+[juto:config][juto:config] works around this limitation by providing a build plugin, which generates the settings json file needed by the ```meteor build``` command.
+It uses [node-config][node-config] to do this.

 ### Getting started